kentcdodds/babel-plugin-macros/README.md

 ## This solution

-babel-macros defines a standard interface for libraries that want to use compile-time code transformation without requiring the user to add a babel plugin to their build system (other than `babel-macros`, which is ideally already in place).
+babel-plugin-macros defines a standard interface for libraries that want to use compile-time code transformation without requiring the user to add a babel plugin to their build system (other than `babel-plugin-macros`, which is ideally already in place).

 <details>